 Area I: Twelve credit hours distributed between Old Testament and New Testament.
 Elementary Hebrew and Greek do not meet this requirement, but are counted toward the total number of hours needed for graduation.

-Area II: Eighteen credit hours including at least one course listed in this bulletin under each of the following: Historical Studies, Theological Studies, and Christian Ethics.
-Denominational and polity courses do not count toward the historical studies requirement.
+Area II: Twelve credit hours including at least one course in Theological Studies and one in Christian Ethics.
 Only three hours toward the Area II requirement may be counted for work listed under Denominational Courses.